rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 - Field order is preserved.
 - The first field begins at offset 0.
-- Assuming the struct is not packed, each field's offset is aligned to the natural alignment for that field's type, possibly creating unused padding bits.
+- Assuming the struct is not packed, each field's offset is aligned[^aligned] to the ABI-mandated alignment for that field's type, possibly creating unused padding bits.
-- The total size of the struct is rounded up to its overall alignemnt.
+- The total size of the struct is rounded up to its overall alignment.

+[^aligned]: Aligning an offset O to an alignment A means to round up the offset O until it is a multiple of the alignment A.

 The intention is that if one has a set of C struct declarations and a corresponding set of Rust struct declarations, all of which are tagged